ISUgenomics/scinet-workbooks-devel/workbooks/_computing-skills/scinet/project_setup.md

 mkdir -p $WORKDIR
 cd $WORKDIR
 ```
+Be sure to copy important results to permanent storage in **/project/**, since files in `/90daydata/` are automatically deleted 30 days after their last access.

 <div class="highlighted highlighted--highlighted"><div class="highlighted__body" markdown="1">
 Scripts, tools, and reference data should remain in their permanent locations under **/project/**, while only runtime files and outputs are written into the working directory.